Apartheid: Commonwealth

 South Africa's policies were subject to international scrutiny in 1960, when British Prime Minister Harold Macmillan criticised them during his Wind of Change speech in Cape Town.
 Weeks later, tensions came to a head in the Sharpeville massacre, resulting in more international condemnation.
-Soon afterwards, Prime Minister Hendrik Verwoerd announced a referendum on whether the country should become a republic.
-The referendum on 5 October that year asked Whites; "Are you in favour of a Republic for the Union?", and 52% voted "Yes".
+Soon afterwards, Prime Minister Hendrik Verwoerd announced a referendum on whether the country should become a republic; 52% voted "Yes".

 As a consequence of this change of status, South Africa needed to reapply for continued membership of the Commonwealth, with which it had privileged trade links.
-India had become a republic within the Commonwealth in 1950, but it became clear that African and South and Southeast Asian member states would oppose South Africa due to its apartheid policies.
-As a result, South Africa withdrew from the Commonwealth on 31 May 1961, the day that the Republic came into existence.
+It became clear that African and South and Southeast Asian member states would oppose South Africa due to its apartheid policies.
+As a result, South Africa withdrew from the Commonwealth when the Republic was created, on 31 May 1961.

 During the 1980s, the Commonwealth advocated for economic sanctions to accelerate the dismantling of apartheid, and in 1986 during a mini-summit which involved seven different countries, including the United Kingdom, a tough programme of sanctions was agreed.

 Organisation for African Unity

-The Organisation of African Unity (OAU) was created in 1963.
-Its primary objectives were to eradicate colonialism and improve social, political and economic conditions in Africa.
-It censured apartheid and demanded sanctions against South Africa.
-African states agreed to aid the liberation movements in their fight against apartheid.
+The Organisation of African Unity (OAU) censured apartheid and demanded sanctions against South Africa.
 In 1969, 14 nations from Central and East Africa gathered in Lusaka, Zambia, and formulated the Lusaka Manifesto, which was signed on 13 April by all of the countries in attendance except Malawi.
 This manifesto was later taken on by both the OAU and the United Nations.

 The Lusaka Manifesto summarised the political situations of self-governing African countries, condemning racism and inequity, and calling for Black majority rule in all African nations.
 Regarding South Africa, the manifesto said that the countries supported peaceful change "if it were possible", and made clear that they would support guerrilla liberation movements if necessary.

 South Africa's negative response to the Lusaka Manifesto and rejection of a change to its policies brought about another OAU announcement in October 1971.
 The Mogadishu Declaration stated that South Africa's rebuffing of negotiations meant that its Black people could only be freed through military means, and that no African state should converse with the apartheid government.